 Once sealants are placed, they quickly bond with the surface of the tooth.
 This plastic coating helps to protect the enamel that covers the tooth on the chewing and grinding surfaces.
-Sealants are used on the back teeth to help protect a buildup of bacteria between the cusps of the teeth.
+This process is usually done on the flatter back teeth, such as the molars and premolars, to help protect them from a buildup of bacteria between the cusps of the teeth.

 While brushing and flossing are effective at removing most food and sugar particles, the rear teeth contain many places that allow for buildup.
-Sealants help to protect these vulnerable points by “sealing” the tooth from allowing this buildup ever to touch our enamel.
+Sealants help to protect these vulnerable points by “sealing” the tooth from allowing this buildup to ever touch our enamel.

 While sealants are rather easy to place, they aren’t for every patient.
 Typically, dentists will place sealants on children and teenagers when they first get their premolars and molars.
 This helps to protect their teeth through a person’s more cavity-prone years.
-However, dentists may also put sealants onto adult’s mouths when they have tooth decay or fillings in their molars.
+However, dentists may also put sealants onto an adult’s mouths when they have tooth decay or fillings in their molars.